-The internship experience includes embedded field experiences throughout all the required course work in the programs as well as an intensive culminating experience.
-The candidate will log approximately 300 internship hours through the embedded field experiences and an additional 300 internship hours in a culminating internship assignment.
+The internship experience includes embedded field experiences throughout required course work in the programs as well as an intensive culminating experience.
+The candidate will log a minimum of 300 internship hours through the embedded field experiences and additional 300 internship hours in a culminating internship assignment, for a total of 600 hours.